Last updated: 05/2018

 Trends in Rural 8-Hour Ozone

-- The Autoregressive Integrated Moving Average (ARIMA) model shows how the reductions in rural ozone concentrations correlate with the implementation of the NBP in 2003 (two-year 10 ppb reduction from 2002) and the start of the CAIR NOₓ Ozone Season program in 2009 (two-year 6 ppb reduction from 2007).
+- The Autoregressive Integrated Moving Average (ARIMA) model shows how the reductions in rural ozone concentrations compare with the implementation of the NBP in 2003 (two-year 14 ppb reduction from 2002) and the start of the CAIR NOₓ Ozone Season program in 2009 (two-year 7 ppb reduction from 2007).

-- Six of the seven lowest observed annual ozone concentrations were between 2013 and 2019.
-Ozone season NOₓ emissions fell steadily under CAIR and continued to drop after implementation of CSAPR in 2015 and CSAPR Update in 2017.
+- Four of the five lowest observed ozone concentrations were between 2013 and 2016.
+Ozone season NOₓ emissions fell steadily under CAIR and continued to drop after implementation of CSAPR in 2015.
 In addition, implementation of the mercury and air toxics standards (MATS), which began in 2015, achieves co-benefit reductions of NOₓ emissions.

 Changes in 8-Hour Ozone Concentrations

-- The average reduction in the meteorologically-adjusted ozone concentrations in the CSAPR NOₓ Ozone Season program and CSAPR Update regions from 2000–2002 to 2017–2019 was about 12 ppb (21 percent).
+- The average reduction in the meteorologically-adjusted ozone concentrations in the CSAPR NOₓ Ozone Season program region from 2000–2002 to 2014–2016 was about 11 ppb (20 percent).

 Changes in Ozone Nonattainment Areas

-- Based on data from 2017 to 2019, 90 of the eastern ozone nonattainment areas now show concentrations below the level of the 1997 standard, while the remaining 2 areas had incomplete data.
+- Based on data from 2014 to 2016, all 92 of the eastern ozone nonattainment areas now show concentrations below the level of the 1997 standard.

-- Based on data from 2017–2019, 82 percent (18 areas) of the eastern ozone nonattainment areas now show concentrations below the level of the 2008 standard.
-While four areas continue to show concentrations above the 2008 standard, all four of those areas made progress toward meeting the standard in the 2017–2019 period.
-It is reasonable to conclude that ozone season NOₓ emission reductions from the NBP, CAIR, CSAPR, and CSAPR Update have significantly contributed to these improvements in ozone air quality.
+- Based on data from 2014-2016, 77 percent (17 areas) of the eastern ozone nonattainment areas now show concentrations below the level of the 2008 standard.
+While five areas continue to show concentrations above the 2008 standard, three of those areas made progress toward meeting the standard in the 2014-2016 period.
+Given that power sector emissions are an important component of the NOₓ emission inventory and that the majority of programs that reduce power sector ozone season NOₓ emissions reductions in the power sector that occurred after 2003 are attributable to the NBP, CAIR, and CSAPR, it is reasonable to conclude that ozone season NOₓ emission have significantly contributed to these improvements in ozone air quality.

-In 1979, EPA established NAAQS for 1-hour ozone at 0.12 parts per million (ppm), or 124 parts per billion (ppb).
+In 1979, EPA established NAAQS for 1-hour ozone at 0.12 parts per million (ppm, or 124 parts per billion).
 In 1997, a more stringent 8-hour ozone standard of 0.08 ppm (84 ppb) was finalized, revising the 1979 standard.
 CSAPR was designed to help downwind states in the eastern United States achieve the 1997 ozone NAAQS.
-Based on extensive scientific evidence about ozone’s effects on public health and welfare, EPA strengthened the 8-hour ozone standard to 0.075 ppm (75 ppb) in 2008.
-Finalized in 2016, the CSAPR Update was designed to help downwind states meet and maintain the 2008 ozone NAAQS.
-EPA further strengthened the 8-hour NAAQS for ground-level ozone to 0.070 ppm (70 ppb) in 2015.
-EPA revoked the 1-hour ozone standard in 2005 and more recently revoked the 1997 8-hour ozone standard in 2015.
+Based on extensive scientific evidence about ozone’s effects on public health and welfare, EPA strengthened the 8-hour ozone standard to 0.075 ppm (75 ppb) in 2008, and further strengthened the 8-hour NAAQS for ground-level ozone to 0.070 ppm (70 ppb) in 2015.
+EPA revoked the 1-hour ozone standard in 2005 and also recently revoked the 1997 8-hour ozone standard in 2015.

 Regional Trends in Ozone